shahsandeep/agora_call/README.md

 This project is a starting point for a Flutter application that uses Agora for audio and video calls, Firestore for user information and call status, and an audio player for playing ringtones.

+### Repository URL

+The source code for this project is available at: [Agora Call Repository](https://github.com/shahsandeep/agora_call.git)

 ### Tech Stack

 - **Framework:** Flutter